Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 Description & elaboration

-The Grand Vintage 2016 cuvée from Moët & Chandon is an Extra Brut champagne marking the seventy-seventh vintage crafted by this House, founded in Épernay in 1743.
-It is a champagne of toasted cereal notes — mirabelle plum — and marzipan, carried by a mineral tension characteristic of this late harvest.
-On the palate, the texture is fluid and mouth-watering, with a fresh, lightly saline finish.
-A rare edition, shaped by cellar master Benoît Gouez from a rigorous selection of the year's finest plots.
+The Grand Vintage 2016 cuvée from Moët & Chandon is an Extra Brut champagne marking the seventy-seventh vintage produced by this House, founded in Épernay in 1743.
+It is a champagne with notes of toasted cereals — mirabelle plum — and marzipan, underpinned by a mineral tension characteristic of this late harvest.
+On the palate, the texture is fluid and mouth-watering, with a fresh and lightly saline finish.
+A rare edition, crafted by cellar master Benoît Gouez from a rigorous selection of the finest plots of the year.

 The Terroir

 The Champagne vineyards used for this cuvée rest on chalky subsoils formed during the Campanian era.
-The belemnite chalk acts as a natural water regulator, retaining winter rainfall and releasing it by capillary action to the roots during summer.
-The grapes are sourced from a selection of Grands Crus and Premiers Crus, including Chouilly, Cramant and Aÿ.
+The chalk acts as a natural water regulator, retaining winter rainfall and releasing it through capillary action to the roots during summer.
+The grapes are sourced from a selection of Grands Crus and Premiers Crus, including notably Chouilly, Cramant and Aÿ.

-The hillside vineyards benefit from a south and south-east exposure with an average slope of 15%, promoting better grape ripeness.
-The vine roots reach deep into the limestone through geological faults, imprinting the wine with its characteristic mineral signature.
+The hillside vineyards benefit from a south and south-east exposure with an average slope of 15%, offering better grape maturity.
+The vine roots reach deep into the limestone, imparting the wine's characteristic mineral signature.

-The structure contributed by the black grape varieties recalls that of a Blanc de Pinots Noirs.
-Champagne Chardonnay brings tension and freshness to the blend, while Pinot Meunier rounds out its aromatic framework.
+The structure contributed by the black grape varieties evokes the architecture of a Blanc de Pinots Noirs.
+Champagne Chardonnay brings tension and freshness to the blend, while Pinot Meunier completes its aromatic framework.

-The hand-harvested grapes are pressed in fractions to isolate the main cuvée.
-Alcoholic fermentation takes place in thermoregulated stainless steel tanks at 18 °C, preserving the aromatic finesse of the juice.
+The hand-harvested grapes are pressed in fractions to isolate the primary juice.
+Alcoholic fermentation takes place in temperature-controlled stainless steel tanks at 18 °C, preserving the aromatic finesse of the juices.

-Malolactic fermentation is carried out systematically, softening the natural acidity of the harvest.
-Ageing on the lees lasts approximately eighty-four months: this extended cellar time develops the characteristic notes of brioche, toasted bread and marzipan that define this cuvée.
+Malolactic fermentation is carried out, softening the natural acidity of the harvest.
+Ageing on lees lasts approximately eighty-four months: this extended time in the cellar develops the brioche, toasted bread and marzipan aromas characteristic of this cuvée.

 The 2016 vintage

 The growing cycle began with a mild winter, followed by a spring marked by late frost episodes in April.
-May and June recorded rainfall well above the ten-year averages, generating significant disease pressure on the foliage.
-Local growers adapted their vineyard practices to protect flowering.
+May and June recorded rainfall exceeding the ten-year averages, generating significant disease pressure on the foliage.

 Harvest began on 15 September under dry atmospheric conditions.
 The extracted juices revealed a remarkable balance between sugar concentration and preserved acidity.